apollographql/apollo-client/docs/source/advanced/caching.md

 If `id` and `_id` are not specified, or if `__typename` is not specified, `InMemoryCache` will fall back to the path to the object in the query, such as `ROOT_QUERY.allPeople.0` for the first record returned on the `allPeople` root query.
 That would make data for given type scoped for `allPeople` query and other queries would have to fetch their own separate objects.

+> #### ⚠️ Warning
+> If you use queries for object types that omit `id` and also queries for the same object type that include the `id` field, the Apollo `InMemoryCache` will throw an error when attempting to write query results to the cache.
+To avoid this, it helps to be consistent when querying object types.
+The error that is thrown [looks like this](https://github.com/apollographql/apollo-client/blob/451482ff85d93e1738df31007f3c2a7f0fbe8cff/packages/apollo-cache-inmemory/src/__tests__/__snapshots__/writeToStore.ts.snap#L4).

 This "getter" behavior for unique identifiers can be configured manually via the `dataIdFromObject` option passed to the `InMemoryCache` constructor, so you can pick which field is used if some of your data follows unorthodox primary key conventions so it could be referenced by any query.

 For example, if you wanted to key off of the `key` field for all of your data, you could configure `dataIdFromObject` like so: